April 5, 2018 Roberto Puzzanghera 18 comments

 :

-mkdir /var/qmail
+mkdir -p /var/qmail

-In this guide I will assume that all the source packages have been downloaded into the /usr/local/src
+In this guide I will assume that all the source packages have been downloaded into the /usr/local/src folder.

-So you have daemontools in /var/qmail/admin/daemontools
+So we have daemontools

 Add the "clear" service, so that you can easily clear the readproctitle service errors